theframedrops/website/streamers-setup/tiltify/rewards/README.md

 viewers incentives to donate to the campaign.
 You can think of these as Twitch point reward redemptions that utilize charity donations to activate.

+> For a way to do something similar to community pooled channel point rewards Twitch provides using charity donations,
+> see our page on [targets](/streamers-setup/tiltify/targets/).

 ![A list of rewards.
 One rewards reads "Do a dance" with a $5 amount, unlimited quantities, but not active](./tiltify_rewards_list.png)

 ## Adding a Reward